mca91/ITEWR_DC_Course/chapter2.md

 $$ \widehat{TestScore} = 334.60 + 72.40 \times D $$

-In this exercise, you will visualize some of the results from the last exercise.
+In this exercise, you will visualize some of the results from the previously conducted dummy regression.

 Start by drawing a visually appealing plot of observations based on the following code chunk: